 How to find the best golf deals online—and which ones to avoid

 With seemingly endless options for clubs, outer gear, training aids, sun protection, and apparel, shopping for golf gear online can seem like a quagmire to rival the grittiest of water hazards.
 But, just like navigating a tricky hole can be made more manageable with a few easy steps and considerations, so too can online shopping.
-And with Amazon Prime Day on the horizon (this year the sales event is from July 12-13), now’s the time to prepare and hone your online shopping golf skills.
+And with Amazon's second Prime Day going on now (this year's early access holiday sales event is from October 11-12), now’s the time to prepare and hone your online shopping golf skills.

 RELATED: Amazon Prime Day golf deals: Everything you need to know